typesupply/lasermeasure/source/documentation/index.md

 ```

 ## To Do
-- do the optimizations in _findMatchingSegments and _findMatchingHandles
 - try Frederik's close by line code
 - in collinear mode, prefer hits that are closer to 90 and 0
 - anchor to outline measurements using the collinear snap